As the Halloween festivities begin, State Senator Hugh T. Farley (R,C - Schenectady) reminds families to be safe when trick-or-treating.

 Senator Farley also suggests the following Halloween safety tips:

-* Parents should not let their children eat any treats before the candy is examined to make sure it has not been tampered with.
+* Parents should not let their children eat any treats before the candy is examined.
+Unfortunately, there have been incidents in the past where individuals have tampered with candy, and innocent children were harmed.
 If a child gets fruit as a treat, parents should wash it thoroughly and inspect it closely for possible puncture holes.

 * Parents may want to give children flashlights so the beams will give motorists a better idea of where the child is located.
 Flashlights will also help the child see better in the dark.